 Finance - the Trust relies heavily on funding from the ESFA to deliver education and whilst we expect this level to continue, there is has been great uncertainty this year in the financial markets.
-Events in Europe continue to have impact on the cost of living and this is also felt by schools.
+Events in Europe continue to have impact on the cost of living, and this is also felt by schools.
 Uncertainty regarding teacher and support staff pay rises add to the difficulties of making long term financial plans.
 However, the Trust is currently in a strong financial position to mitigate some of this.

 Pupil Numbers - Pupil numbers drive school funding and therefore create high levels of risk.
-Our schools continue to remain strong reputationally and pupil numbers are good, but pupil numbers across the region are predicted to fall.
+Our schools continue to remain strong reputationally, and pupil numbers are good, but pupil numbers across the region are predicted to fall.
 The Trust is supporting schools with marketing to ensure that future parents are aware of the excellent work they do.

 Recruitment - there have been challenges nationally in recruiting support staff for schools.
-The Trust has seen the number of applicants for both teaching and support staff roles decline and some posts have had to be advertised several times.
+The Trust has seen the number of applicants for both teaching and support staff roles decline, and some posts have had to be advertised several times.
 We have made roles more attractive by offering flexible working/part time where possible.

-Growth & Premises- By growing the number of schools and pupils within our Trust, we create additional capacity to build on the good work we already do.
+Growth & Premises - by growing the number of schools and pupils within our Trust, we create additional capacity to build on the good work we already do.
 Growing the Trust to 3,000 pupils would enable Condition Funding for capital works to be released to us.
-The Trust Schools have not had any successful capacity improvement fund (CIF) bids since the Trust opened in 2017 which creates risk around premises.
-We are mitigating against this by putting in place a 5 year maintenance and development plan and investing in IT software to support with timely maintenance of the estates.
+Three of the Trust Schools have been successful in securing capacity improvement fund (CIF) bids in 2023 to upgrade Fire Safety controls.
+The Lighting in the four schools has been updated to LED lighting funded from the additional CIF grant ring fenced for Energy Efficiency.
+Securing CIF bids each year is not guaranteed and we are mitigating against this by putting in place a 5-year maintenance and development plan and investing in IT software to support with timely maintenance of the estates.